andyml123/andyml123.github.io/get-well-quotes-from-the-bible.md

 ---
 layout: page
-title: '31 Get Well Quotes from the Bible'
+title: 31 Get Well Quotes from the Bible
-title2: Get Well Quotes from the Bible: >-
+title2: Get Well Quotes from the Bible
-  Use these get well Bible quotes and verses to bring some light and comfort to someone suffering from ill health
+description: >-
-image: /img/get-well-quotes-from-the-bible.jpg
+  Put a smile on a sick friend or family members face with one of these hilarious get well messages
 permalink: /get-well-quotes-from-the-bible/
-tags: 'religious get well wishes, religious get well messages, get well quotes from the bible, get well Bible quotes'
+image: /img/get-well-quotes-from-the-bible.jpg
-categories:
+tags: 'funny get well wishes, funny get well soon messages, funny get well messages'
-  - messages
+categories: messages
-last_modified_at:   2021-03-04 14:19:00 +0000
+last_modified_at:   2021-02-06 11:30:00 +0000
 published: true
 ---